Anok Yai: 2017–2021: Discovery and career beginnings

-Yai was discovered in October 2017 during Howard University's homecoming week by a professional photographer, Steve 'theSUNK' Hall, who asked to take her picture.
-He posted the photo on Instagram, accruing over 20,000 likes, and modeling agencies, including IMG Models, asked to get in touch with her.
+Yai was discovered in October 2017 during Howard University's homecoming week by professional photographer Steve 'theSUNK' Hall, who asked to take her picture.
+He posted the photo on Instagram, acquiring over 20,000 likes.
+Modeling agencies, including IMG Models, asked to get in touch with her.
 She eventually chose to sign with Next Model Management, who had called her daily for several weeks.
-Within 4 months, she became the first Sudanese model to open a Prada fashion show, which is deemed the highest feat in fashion modeling because of the careers Prada has launched.
+Four months later, she became the first Sudanese model to open a Prada fashion show.
 She has also appeared in the Prada SS 2018 campaign and a Nike campaign designed by Givenchy's Riccardo Tisci.

-On her breakthrough moment, she told Vogue:
+On being the first Black model to open Prada in 20 years, Yai told Vogue:

-It was an honor and I'm proud that I was the one chosen to open, but this is bigger than me.
-Me opening for one of the top fashion houses is a statement to the world–especially for Black women–that their beauty is something that deserves to be celebrated.
+"It was an honor and I'm proud that I was the one chosen to open, but this is bigger than me.
+Me opening for one of the top fashion houses is a statement to the world–especially for Black women–that their beauty is something that deserves to be celebrated."

 Yai has walked the runways for brands including Versace, Max Mara, Fendi, Burberry, and Louis Vuitton.
 She has also appeared in advertisements for Tiffany & Co., Nike, Hood by Air, and Ambush.

 Yai has appeared on the covers and editorials of Vogue (including several of international editions), W magazine, CR Fashion Book, AnOther, Dust, Purple, Harper's Bazaar, i-D, Self Service, V Magazine, Elle, Garage, Document Journal, Dazed, and Pop.

 In 2018, Yai appeared in an advertising campaign for a S/S Nike, Riccardo Tisci, and Minotaurs collaboration.
 In July 2018, she became an Estée Lauder spokes model.
 In December 2018, she was featured in a campaign for Alexander Wang's "Collection 1" Drop 2.
-Also in that year, she was featured on the covers of Dazed, i-D, Purple Fashion, and Dust.

 In 2019, Yai appeared in a short film for the Chanel-Pharrell Collection, alongside Adut Akech and Alton Mason.
 She was featured on the covers of AnOther, CR Fashion Book, PRINT, W, Vogue (including its Korean, Italian, Brazilian, and Japanese editions).

 In 2020, Yai modeled for the Versace Resort "Flash 2021" campaign.
 She appeared in the Alexander McQueen F/W 2020 campaign, photographed by Jamie Hawkesworth.
 Yai once again appeared on cover of Vogue (its Japanese, German, Dutch, and American editions).

 In 2021, Yai starred in the Ambush S/S 2021 collection campaign photographed by Ethan James Green.
 She led Hood by Air's "02 PROLOGUE" campaign photoshoot in June 2021.
 Juergen Teller photographed her for a Yves Saint Laurent Winter 2021 advertisement.
 In September 2021, she appeared on the cover of Vogue along with other models including Ariel Nicholson, Bella Hadid, and Kaia Gerber.